 - Include learning activities that are personally relevant to learners.

-- Give learners increasing responsibility for the learning process.
+- Give learners an increasing responsibility for the learning process.

 - Provide questions and tasks that stimulate learners’ thinking beyond rote memorization.